Thamaraiselvi18/nebula-supermarket-ops-agent/README.md

 Analyze this week's sales
 ```

-The analysis tools read sales and inventory data from the database.
+The analytics layer reads actual bills, bill items, and inventory information from the database rather than relying on the AI model to invent business numbers.

 ---

-# 📄 GST Invoice PDF
+# Invoice PDF Automation

-Nebula Kirana generates real invoice PDF files.
+The application generates real invoice PDFs using PDFKit.

-The invoice can contain:
+Generated invoices can include:

 * Shop name
 * GSTIN
 * Bill number
 * Date
-* Customer name
+* Customer
-* Product name
+* Product
 * Quantity
 * Unit
 * Unit price